cu/silicon/DESIGN.md

 [digital garden]: https://github.com/MaggieAppleton/digital-gardeners/

 I wrote this app to suit the way my particular brain wants to work.
-I have tried many others and a few came close but didn't quite hit the spot.
+I have tried many others and a few came close but none quite hit the spot.
 It took a great deal to convince myself that it was worth my time to reinvent one of the most commonly reinvented wheels.
-As a result, although I am definitely intrested in improvements, what you see here is likely to stick.
+I am definitely intrested in improvements, but what you see here is likely to stick.
 I'm not inclined to add many bells and whistles because those things eventually become known as "technical debt."

 The following are a few of the _intentional_ design descisions and their rationale.

 ## Function over Form

-It's only natural that as technology progresses, innovation and novelty slow down.
-As a result, many programs (even free and open source ones) attempt to introduce novelty or stand out through visual design.
+It's only natural that as a field of technology progresses, innovation and novelty slow down.
+The fruit on the lower branches has mostly been picked and pretty much all of the basic and important software is free or cheap enough to not matter.
+As a result, it's hard to come up with something truly new and interesting and so many programs attempt to introduce novelty or stand out through visual design.
 This is the current trend in software development, especially for personal productivity and programming tools.

 It's not hard to understand why.
-When you want users (or perhaps more often, employers) to see your work, you need to grab their attention.
-The best way to grab a person's attention is to show them something interesting.
+When you want users (or perhaps more often, employers and clients) to see your work, you need to grab their attention.
+The best way to grab someone's attention is to show them something interesting.
 Applications that _look_ interesting are desirable for that.
-It certainly helps with "spreading the word" through our visual web and social media.
+Or at least it certainly helps with "spreading the word" through our present-day visual web and social media.

-It's fine to develop a program as an art project, but the problem is that when applications are developed as art projects, functionality almost always suffers to some degree or another.
-When writing any kind of program, you often have to choose between adding complexity to the UI, adding complexity to the underlying code, or compromising on functionality.
-A person writing a program to look pretty has already made those decisions up-front, usually in favor of comprosmising on functionality because that involves shipping the thing with the least amount of work.
+It's fine to develop a program as an art project, but the problem is that these are often presented as tools.
+When applications are developed as art projects, functionality almost always suffers to some degree or another.

+Case in point: I know of a mechanic who likes to take old bicycles and old engines and combines the two into motorcycles.
+The results are striking, he ends up with beautiful, one-of-a-kind hand- built machines that are glorious to look at and sound awesome.
+However, nearly all of them offer a terrible riding experience.
+Now, generally the throttle works as it should.
+But the ability to stop once you get going is a bit hit or miss.
+The handling is awful, the ride is bumpy, the seat is painful, and you'll get your flesh burned off if you touch the wrong thing.
+This guy enjoys the process of building these machines and his creations are wonderful, but he also doesn't try to pass them off as daily riders.

-Personally, I'd rather use an ugly tool that works well than a beautiful one that slows me down or won't let me do my work the way I want to because it's too busy checking itself in the mirror.
+Personally, when it comes to Getting Stuff Done, I'd rather use an ugly tool that works well than a beautiful one that has lost sight of its true purpose.
+And of course, bonus points for unburnt flesh.

-Things this app doesn't have and likely never will because they don't add value to (or worse, subtract value from) my daily workflow:
+The following is an incomplete list of things this app doesn't have and likely never will because they don't add value to (or worse, subtract value from) my daily workflow:

 * Emoji
-* Things that fade in and out of existence
+* Parts that fade in and out of existence
-* Things that zoom around the screen for no reason at all
+* Things that move around for no pratical reason at all
 * Animated backgrounds
-* Fancy-pants typography
+* Fancy-pants fonts
 * Scroll bar hijacking
 * A front-end UI framework of any kind
 * "Subscribe to my newsletter!"